-'''
+- (cf. 0420 School Plans/Site Councils)

-(cf. 0420 - School Plans/Site Councils)
+- (cf. 0450 Comprehensive Safety Plan)

-(cf. 0450 - Comprehensive Safety Plan)
+- (cf. 0460 Local Control and Accountability Plan)

-(cf. 1220 - Citizen Advisory Committees)
+- (cf. 1220 Citizen Advisory Committees)

-(cf. 6020 - Parent Involvement)
+- (cf. 1400 Relations Between Other Governmental Agencies and the Schools)

-'''
+- (cf. 6020 Parent Involvement)

 As appropriate, the Superintendent or designee may collaborate with law enforcement, courts, social services, mental health services, other agencies, and community organizations in the development and implementation of joint strategies to promote safety in schools and the community and to provide services for alleged victims and perpetrators of bullying.